CrossTheRoadElec/Phoenix5-Documentation/source/ch03_PrimerPhoenixSoft.rst

 - Check plots
 - Temperature Calibrate Pigeon-IMU
 - Confirm proper CAN bus wiring **without writing any software**.

+.. tip:: There is a modernized version called `Tuner X <https://pro.docs.ctr-electronics.com/en/stable/docs/tuner/index.html>`__ that is available for Windows and Android devices (works with Phoenix 5 and `Phoenix Pro <https://pro.docs.ctr-electronics.com/en/stable/>`__).

 Now you can drive your motors and collect data *without writing any software*.